Suspected suicide bombing at Indonesian church wounds 14 people

 In subsequent years, security forces in Indonesia scored some major successes in tackling militancy, but more recently there has been a resurgence of militant violence.

-Additional reporting by Stanley Widianto; Writing by Fransiska Nangoy; Editing by Matthew Tostevin and Stephen Coates
+Additional reporting by Fransiska Nangoy and Nilufar Rizki; Editing by Matthew Tostevin and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.